dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 ### Implementation

 To author custom analyzer, user will need to implement given contract (delivered in Microsoft.Build package).
-The contract will provide access to the exposed Build OM focused on build analysis.
+The contract will provide access to the exposed BuildCheck OM focused on build analysis.

 #### Analyzer declaration